ravensgate-tux/Discordianism_ksc/ritual_invoking_eris.md

 I OPEN THIS SPACE IN YOUR HONOR.
 LET LAUGHTER AND CHAOS ENTER HERE.

-(Clap once.
+(Clap once, or BONG! with the Ego-Hammer.
 Light incense or peppermint oil.)

 ## 🍎 PART 2: INVOCATION OF ERIS
 DISCORDIA INTRAT.
 ORDO EXEAT.